narwhalacademy/zebra-crossing/README.md

   - UPnP (Universal Plug and Play)
   - WPS (Wi-Fi Protected Setup)
   - Remote Management
 - **Check for any software updates.** Look for sections labeled `maintenance`, `firmware` or `system update`.
-Don’t worry if you don’t see it — that means it’s either up-to-date or automatic updates are hard set to on.
+Don’t worry if you don’t see it — that means it’s either up to date or automatic updates are hard set to on.

 ##### Track your devices in case you lose them